simongravelle/simongravelle.github.io/README.md

 [![image](https://user-images.githubusercontent.com/43388542/216845058-77fe9c11-5086-494f-b83d-83d26c252a5b.png)](https://simongravelle.github.io/)

-Feel free to use the template, it is originaly from [wowchemy](https://wowchemy.com/), with some custom css adapted from [nickballousite](https://github.com/nballou) webpage.
+Feel free to use the template, it is originally from [wowchemy](https://wowchemy.com/), with some custom css adapted from [nickballousite](https://github.com/nballou) webpage.